jocelynmutso/documentation-test/src/markdown/002_input_and_output_types/002_decimal.md

 * Decimal responses may be entered as whole numbers and as decimal values
 * Decimal return type is a decimal number
-* Typical validation example can be seen at the bottom of this page TODO
+* Typical validation example can be seen at the bottom of this page

 ---